roadwarriorslive/Pipulate/README.md

 ## Who is Mike Levin?

 Hello World!
 I'm Mike Levin, an SEO in New York City.
 That is, I help people like you connect website content with your intended audience.
-The Pipulte project is me attempting teach you how to do the same, while learning Python 3.5 and developing <a href="https://www.continuum.io/anaconda-overview">superpowers.</a> as you go.
+Probably what I'm best known for is creating the enduring <a href="https://www.hittail.com/" target="_blank">HitTail</a> keyword too.
+This Pipulte project in Gitub is me attempting teach you how to do the same, while learning Python 3.5 and developing <a href="https://www.continuum.io/anaconda-overview">superpowers.</a> as you go.
 My intended audience for this project is SEO and Social Media professionals (and hopefuls) who want the skills they're developing to survive the in the long-run of a 5 or 10 year career, while every other tool goes obsolete.
 Please read on, but feel free to learn more about me:

 - [Subscribe to my YouTube Channel](https://www.youtube.com/mikelevin)
 - [Follow me on Twitter](https://twitter.com/miklevin)